-An OS layer includes the software and settings for the operating system that you deploy as part of your other layers and ultimately, your layered images.
-After you prepare the operating system disk for deployment, create an App Layering OS layer by importing the operating system disk into a new layer.
+An OS Layer includes the software and settings for the operating system that you deploy as part of your other layers and ultimately, your Layered Images.
+Once you have prepared the OS disk for deployment, you can create an Operating System Layer by importing the OS disk into a new Layer.

-With an OS layer, you can install your operating system one time.
-You can later update the operating system version when a new patch or upgrade is available.
+With an OS Layer, you can install your operating system once, and update it by adding a new Version to the Layer whenever there's a new patch or update.
 You can deploy this layer, or a version of it, in every image you publish.
-You can maintain one operating system image and use it to provision all your servers.
+This allows you to maintain one OS image and use it to provision all of your servers.

-Each time you deploy operating system patches and updates, you do so by adding a version to the OS layer.
-You can continue to publish layered images by using any version of the OS layer.
+Each time you need to deploy operating system patches and updates, you will do so by adding a new Version to the OS Layer.
+You can continue to publish Layered Images using any version of the OS Layer.

-A platform layer for publishing is required when you publish layered images.
-The platform layer for publishing is used to include the settings and software for deploying the layered image in your environment.
-When creating a platform layer for publishing, App Layering removes unselected (and unnecessary) tools and software related to the platforms where you are not publishing.
-Removing these items prevents any unnecessary platform software from slowing down the layered image when it runs in the target environment.
+A Platform Layer for Publishing is required when you publish Layered Images.
+The purpose of the Platform Layer for Publishing is to include the settings and software that the Layered Image needs to be deployed in your environment.
+When creating a Platform Layer for Publishing, Unidesk removes unselected (and unnecessary) tools and software related to the platforms you are not publishing to.
+This is to prevent any unnecessary platform software from slowing down the Layered Image when it runs in the target environment.

-An app layer is a virtual disk containing one or more applications that you can use in layered images.
-You can combine an app layer with other app layers and a platform layer.
-To do so, you must select the OS layer used to create the app layer.
+An App Layer is a virtual disk containing one or more applications that you can use in Layered Images.
+You can combine an App Layer with any other App Layers and a Platform Layer, as long as the OS Layer used to create the App Layer is selected.

-To create an app layer, you use the Create App Layer wizard to deploy a packaging machine in your environment.
-Install the application on the packaging machine, leaving the application in the state you want it to be in for users.
-Then, you finalize the layer.
+To create an App Layer, you use the Create App Layer wizard to deploy a Packaging Machine in your environment and install the application on the Packaging Machine, leaving the application in the state you want it to be in for users.
+Then you finalize the Layer.

-A user layer is a virtual disk where users app data and configuration settings are saved.
-User layers are created when you:
+A User Layer is a virtual disk where a user's app data and configuration settings are saved.
+User Layers are created when you:

-When you enable user layers on the layered image, users can install applications locally on their desktops.
-The apps and their data are saved in the user layer.
+With User Layers enabled on the Layered Image, users can install applications locally on their desktops, and the apps and their data will be saved in the User Layer.

-Layer integrity messages let you know what queued tasks you must complete before a finalizing a layer.
-You can finalize the new layer or version when the following conditions are addressed:
+Layer integrity messages let you know what queued tasks must be completed before a Layer is finalized.
+The new Layer or Version can only be finalized when the following conditions have been addressed:

-If a Microsoft NGen operation is in progress, you can expedite it, as described in the next section.
+Note: If a Microsoft NGen operation is in progress, you may be able to expedite it, as described in the next section.

 Expediting a Microsoft NGen operation

 NGen is the Microsoft Native Image Generator.
-It is part of the .NET system, and recompiles .NET byte code into native images and constructs the registry entries to manage them.
-Windows decides when to run NGen, based on the installation and what Windows detects in the configuration.
+It is part of the .NET system, and basically re-compiles .NET byte code into native images and constructs the registry entries to manage them.
+Windows will decide when to run NGen, based on what is being installed and what Windows detects in the configuration.
 When NGen is running, you must let it complete.
 An interrupted NGen operation can leave you with non-functioning .NET assemblies or other problems in the .NET system.

 You have the choice of waiting for the NGen to complete in the background, or you can force the NGen to the foreground.
 You can also check the status of the NGen operation, as described below.
-However, every time you check the queue status, you are creating foreground activity, which can cause the background processing to pause temporarily.
+However, every time you check the queue status, you are creating foreground activity, which might cause the background processing to temporarily pause.